The Leela Palace Udaipur

 The spacious rooms are beautifully furnished, with artifacts and furniture that represent the handicrafts of the local area, yet offering all the modern amenities you would expect of a hotel of this standard, such as flatscreen TVs, iPod docks and a surround sound system.
 The Lake View Rooms have wonderful views over the lake, whereas the Heritage View Rooms have views over the City or Lake Palace.
 Both room types can offer a private balcony.
 The suites are the epitome of regal life, offering breathtaking views and rooms that entice and beguile the senses.
 There are also Duplex Suites suitable for families.

-The Leela Palace Udaipur has three restaurants and bars including the Dining Room, which offers international cuisine, the Sheesh Mahal which is a speciality Indian restaurant and the Library Bar, a superb old fashioned bar offering anything from Champagne to Single Malts.
+The Leela Palace Udaipur has three restaurants and bars including the Dining Room, which offers international cuisine, the Sheesh Mahal which is a specialty Indian restaurant and the Library Bar, a superb old fashioned bar offering anything from Champagne to Single Malts.
 The hotel can also arrange private al fresco dining overlooking the lake.

 The hotel has a superb spa featuring 14 treatment spaces, a fitness center, steam rooms, Jacuzzi and a large swimming pool overlooking Lake Pichola.